What is a joint use arrangement of school facilities?

 The Department notes that no commercial in-confidence information will be shared as part of the EOI.
 The EOI will include proposed facilities only.

-Step 4: Open Expression of Interest close and assessment
+Step 4: Expression of Interest closes and applications assessed

-Throughout the assessment process the department may request additional information from the applicant.
+During the assessment process the department may request additional information from applicants.

 What are my obligations under a joint use agreement?